ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

         python -m twine upload dist/* \

-Notice that ``PYANSYS_PYPI_PRIVATE_PAT`` needs to be added as a repository secret so its value is available during the execution of previous instructions.
+Notice that ``PYANSYS_PYPI_PRIVATE_PAT`` must be added as a repository secret so that its value is available during the execution of the previous instructions.

-Uploading to private PyPI using the command-line
+Uploading to private PyPI using the command line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Alternatively, instead of command-line tool arguments for Twine, you can use environment variables: